Water Sports and Sun Protection

 Check this product on AMAZON

 Best way to protect your Face is using the Zinc.
 Zinc generally leaves a physical “mask” on your face and protects your face and skin most efficiently.
-Although this Zinc Oxide by Sun Bum comes in a clear form, most other Zinc’s leave a strong hue on your face.
+Although this Zinc Oxide by Sun Bum comes in a clear form, most other Zinc’s leave an intense hue on your face.
 Zinc usually comes in all sorts of colors you could ever imagine.

 Do not forget to cover the back of your ears, eyelids and everywhere else around your head.
 Trust me – you’d better want to look like a ghost under the zinc than getting sunburnt.
 Another thing to remember with the face zinc is not to rub your face while surfing, especially after duck diving.
 Generally, the zinc is harmless, but it is easy to rub off the protective layers without noticing it.